billycao/venmo-to-lunch-money/README.md

 To use **venmo-to-lunch-money**, you need to set up a server that can receive emails and run [mailin](mailin).
 This is non-trivial and out of the scope of this README, but the documentation in the mailin link is pretty bomb.

+As part of this, you will probably have to create an MX record for your server.
+Details are also in the [mailin documentation](mailin).

 After you have your server set up and ready to accept emails, you can run mailin with a command like